digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.pmallard.2023.02.10.md

 - WP3 Knowledge representation and graph establishment

+What do we have ?
+What do we want ?

 - WP4 Human-Data Interaction

+What do we have ?
+What do we want ?

 - WP5 Community Engagement, Public Outreach & Biodiversity Conservation